sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Introduce the concept of least square error and finding closed form solution of simple systems using the formula $\mathbf{X}=\left(A^T A\right)^{-1}A^Tb$ by extending simple vector solutions.
 - Introduce the concept of orthogonal subspaces and its use in solution of system of equations.
 Mention examples like Fourier matrix and its simple uses.

-# Module -4: Linear transformations and its applications
+# Module -4: Linear Transformations and its applications
+>Linear Transformations, Kernal of Linear Transformations and its applications.

 - Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diogonal values and demonstrate the impact of these operations using colcalc/ python (code will be provide)
 - Linear transformation, matrix of transformation and its on-to one correspondance